How to Create a Contingency Plan for Small Business: 4 Steps

 Provide as much relevant information as possible, including how long you expect to be unavailable and what your contingency plan is in the meantime.
 If possible, assure them that you will be available to assist to the best of your ability if they need to contact you with questions or for help.
 If the nature of your emergency will make communication slower or more difficult, make sure the client is aware of this as well.

-4. Have Insurance
+4. Review Your Insurance Policies